DmitriiKaban/pad-lab-mafia-platform/README.md

 ## Data Management

-- Database per Service: Each microservice owns and manages its own private database.
+- Database per Service: Each microservice (except communication service) owns and manages its own private database.
 No other service is allowed to access this database directly.
 - API-based Access: All communication and data sharing between services must occur through the publicly exposed and well-defined APIs or through the asynchronous messaging system.
-This enforces encapsulation and allows services to evolve their internal data structures without breaking other parts of the system.

 # API Endpoints